Luisbh-dev/shellmind/README.md

     -   **RDP**: Integrated Remote Desktop Protocol client in the browser (**Work in Progress**).
     -   **SFTP**: File management for Windows via OpenSSH.
 -   **SFTP Explorer**: Integrated file manager to browse, upload, download, and delete files (supports both Linux & Windows).

-### 🧠 Agentic IA SysAdmin
--   **Context-Aware**: The AI reads your terminal output.
-If a command fails, it analyzes the error and suggests fixes immediately.
--   **Auto-Run Agent**: Enable "Auto-Run" mode to let the AI execute commands, analyze the output, and self-correct until the task is done (requires user confirmation).
--   **Language Persistence**: The AI detects your language (e.g., Spanish) and maintains the conversation in that language, even when analyzing technical English outputs.

 ### 📈 Real-Time Monitoring
 -   **System Dashboard**: Dedicated 'Status' tab.